This spinach doenjang guk is a popular soup in Korea. Commonly made in a clam-based broth, the soup is light and refreshing!

-I like to add kongnamul (soybean sprouts), as my mother does, because it adds texture to the soup, but it can be omitted.
+I like to add some kongnamul (soybean sprouts), as my mother used to, because it adds a textural contrast and extra flavor to the soup.
+It can be omitted if desired.

 By now, you know to save the water used to rinse the rice if you’re making a soup or stew with doenjang.
 The starch water works as a binding agent between the soybean paste and the broth.
-It also enhances the doenjang flavor.
+It also enhances the flavor of the soybean paste.

 - 2 scallions

 - 1 to 1-1/2 tablespoons doenjang 된장 (Korean fermented soybean paste)

 - 1 teaspoon minced garlic

 - Rinse and scrub the clams.
 Place the clams in salted water (1 tablespoon of salt in 2 to 3 cups of water) for 30 minutes or longer to get the clams to spit out the sand.

 - Trim off the roots from the spinach.
 Wash thoroughly until there is no more sand in the water.
 Drain.
 If your spinach is long, you can cut them in half.
 Rinse the soybean sprouts a couple of times, discarding any floating skins.
 Drain.
 Clean and roughly chop the scallions.

 - In a large pot, stir the soybean paste into 6 cups of water (preferably the water used to rinse the rice).
 Bring it to a boil over high heat.